RadGar1/arch-keylogger-with-second-map/README.md

 ## TODO
-- Add buffer management logic
+- Add buffer management logic ✅
-- Define a file operations structure
+- Define a file operations structure ✅
-- Implement a function to read logged keys from a debugfs file
+- Implement a function to read logged keys from a debugfs file ✅
 - Implement a keycode to string conversion function
 - Add logic for the core keyboard event handler
-- More todo items TBD...
+- Add module initialization and cleanup functions
 - Test basic functionality
 - Write build/usage instructions
+- Implement a stealth mode to hide the keylogger from process-viewers like top/ps?